zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

 Module functions
 ----------------

 Module functions should return a mixed result, or boolean: they should never echo or print anything directly (to the screen).
 Information returned from the interface modules (lib/Controller/User.php and lib/Controller/Admin.php) will very often be text.
 (Other information can be returned, but we will cover those cases later) Zikula will take the return value of the module function and process it, ultimately adding it to the appropriate place in the page layout and displaying it to the user.
 Later we will learn about views and how to display content using page templates.
 Using views and template is the preferred method for Zikula (in fact you really don't have any choice), and very powerful.
-But for now we will keep it simple to demonstrate how to get your module working and displaying the text on the screen.
+But for now we will keep it simple to demonstrate how to get your module working and displaying  text on the screen.
 Open up User.php file and type the following code for the class.

 ::